Sliced Multi-Marginal Optimal Transport: Multi-Task Learning with Sliced Multi-marginal Optimal Transport

-where $\eta_{p,j,k}$ returns the index of the atom in $\mu_j$ that is aligned with $\v{x}_t^{(p)}$ after projecting on (Monte-Carlo-sampled) $\v{\theta}_k$s and sorting all projected states.
-Intuitively, the individual environmental reward $r_p$ provides task-specific information, whilst the multi-task reward $r_{t,p}$ aims at enforcing agents' policies $\pi_p:\c{S}_p \rightarrow \c{A}_p$ to generate rollouts sharing an inherent structure.
-We maximize the objective
+where $\eta_{p,j,k}$ returns the index of the atom in $\mu_j$ that is aligned with state $\v{x}_t^{(p)}$ after projecting on (Monte Carlo-sampled) $(\v{\theta}_k)_{k=1}^K$ and sorting all projected states.
+Intuitively, the reward signal attributed to the state $\v{x}^{(p)}_t$ of agent $p$ at time $t$ is computed by projecting all measures onto $K$ vectors, gathering all states that are aligned with $\v{x}^{(p)}_t$ for each projection $\v{\theta}_k$, and summing squared distances between them.